jzoran/ghorgs/README.md

 at github.com/SonyMobile, but is extended to work with any organizational account.

-It uses GitHub's GraphQL API to query for repositories and users belonging to an organization and then writes the output into a csv files.
+It uses GitHub's GraphQL API (v4) to query for repositories and users belonging to an organization and then writes the output into a csv files.
+It uses GitHub's REST-like API (v3) to delete repositories and remove users.

 ## Set up
 * The project is written in go, so you have to set up go environment.